 How to Make Sweet Potato Fries Crispy

-- Egg Whites.
-Beaten egg whites transform in the oven, and they make for amazingly crispy sweet potato fries!
+- Egg White.
+Beaten egg white transforms in the oven and makes for amazingly crispy sweet potato fries!
 It’s a trick I use to make crunchy, homemade Gluten Free Granola, and when I saw the same idea in a recipe from Run Fast, Eat Slow, I knew I had to try it.
-Game changer.

 - Cut the Fries Thinly and Uniformly.
 More details below in “How to Cut Sweet Potato Fries”, but the main thing to know is that you want the fries to be thin.
 It takes some patience, but the thin slices will help them crisp and taste like true fries, versus sweet potato wedges.
 Wedges are delish, but not what we are going for here.

 - Don’t Skimp on the Oil.
 While it’s tempting to cut out the oil to save a few calories, you need it for the sweet potatoes to roast properly without burning.